 High School Graduates (US and territories) & GED/CHSE/HSEP Holders

-Students should contact the high school they graduated from to request their transcript be sent electronically or through US mail.
+Students should contact the high school they graduated from to request their transcript be sent electronically.
 Students who graduated from a public high school in Texas should request their high school send their official transcript through the Texas Records Exchange (TREx) system.
 This is the fastest way to satisfy the high school transcript requirement.
-Official PDF's for out-of-state GED/CHSE/HSEP score reports must be sent directly from the state department of education to LSC via email or mail.
+Official PDF's for out-of-state GED/CHSE/HSEP score reports must be sent directly from the state department of education to LSC via email.

 TREx: Fastest way to send high school transcripts

 Mail: Official transcripts can be mailed to the address below, but will not be processed while facilities are closed due to the COVID-19 virus: Lone Star College Student Records 20515 SH 249 - UP1104 Houston, Texas 77070

 High School Graduates (Outside the US and territories)

 Students who graduated from a high school outside the US must submit the following original documents in person to their campus admissions office.
 Credential evaluation companies may email equivalency evaluations directly to Registrar@lonestar.edu.

 Official (original) foreign high school completion documents if in English; OR

 Official (original) foreign high school completion documents in a foreign language AND a certified English translation; OR

 Equivalency evaluation of foreign high school completion documents performed by AACRAO (American Association of Collegiate Registrars and Admissions Officers) on or before August 15, 2016, or a NACES (National Association of Credential Evaluation Services Inc.), or AICE (Association of International Credentials Evaluators) member organization.